 From there, De Palma adopts a tone of flamboyant high-melodrama hiding a wonky camp attitude underneath, taking no small cue from “The Rocky Horror Show”, which would receive a cinematic adaptation just one year later.
 Certainly, after opening like a take on the ’70s fascination with the 1950s, none of the rest of the film is interested in that trend at all, rushing instead to the next intoxicant it can find in its parade of oblong scenes and images.
 The whole feature is brimming with absolutely gonzo cinematic trickery and production design experimentation to concoct a bizarre assemblage of primary-colored mid-century science fiction tropes knocking heads with ceremonious progressive rock improvisation.
 Sometimes it forgets to stop and actually invite emotion into the mix, let alone to be a horror film in any conceivable way, but the hurried, frantic lightning-storm of cartoon-storytelling and Keaton-esque physical showmanship set down next to stuffy, earnest romantic balladry is impossible to look away from.

 Within this rush, it is awfully easy to miss the the self-conscious satire of the pop culture industry in the 1970s, then entering an unmitigated commercial faze when all varieties of slinky, almost self-parodic, droopy, high-glossed commercialism reigned supreme.
 Phantom is, essentially, a satire of the way seemingly any fad, no matter how over-zealous and candy-coated, could become the next big thing so long as it had the full-force of a corporate conglomerate backing it.
-Everything conspires to have the damned silliest time mocking the bigness of the early ’70s – from the baroque, exaggerated set-design to the glam-rock pastiche costuming to the cinematography that favors soft, primary colors and extremely, uncomfortably assertive wide angle shots.
+Everything conspires to have the damned silliest time mocking the bigness of the early ’70s – from the operatic, exaggerated set-design to the glam-rock pastiche costuming to the cinematography that favors soft, primary colors and extremely, uncomfortably assertive wide angle shots.
 Even the way the film begins like a parody of the ’50s and then gives it all up for a parody of the ’70s exposes the way the ’70s corporate machine recreated a pop-version of the ’50s as a fad before dropping it entirely to latch onto the next big trend.